segz6478/Soccer-Selection-A-Team/README.md

 5. Minimised the net present value (NPV) of the total player salaries each year (includes return on investment and superimposed inflation), whilst meeting the competitiveness requirement.
 6. With the team budget for each year confirmed, players were selected.

+A detailed description of the modelling strategy is contained [here](Model_steps.PNG).

 ### Qualitative Constraints

 To meet the competitiveness requirement, regardless of return on investment (ROI) of unspent monies, increasing spending by an order of magnitude for two of the years (in the first 5 years) is required .
 However, large player budgets in 2025 and 2026 are ideal given other considerations.